memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 will not be able to change this without updating your bootloader, so be make this as small as you possibly can.

-For a very simple bootloader, a few kilobytes should be enough.
-I decided to go with 16kB region, leading to the following memory map:
+I decided to go with a 16kB region, leading to the following memory map:

 ```
         0x0 +---------------------+